-At first glance this salad looks a little plain.
+At first glance this green salad looks a little plain.
 Don’t worry, It’s far from it.
 There’s a crispy toasted crouton with herb goat cheese and a creamy Dijon mustard dressing backing it up with style!

 My 7 Days Of Salad adventure has come to an end, but that doesn’t mean I wont be making tasty, healthy green recipes any more.
 I loved all of this past weeks salads and as soon as I was happy enough with my pictures after each shoot, out came the fork.
 I didn’t plan salad week because of some kind of diet or New Year’s resolution, I did it because they all have serious flavor and salads can kick butt.
 These aren’t salads with wilted brown chunks of iceberg and drenched in dressing.
 Salads should be super-fresh with only a tickle of dressing.
 Add some extra ingredients like fresh herbs and cheese, Parmesan or Manchego and it becomes a full on meal and not just a sad side salad.

 Try adding some slices of grilled chicken, boiled eggs or even seared ahi and you’re filling up on great protein.
 Even buying the right leaves will raise your eyebrows.
-Next time you buy a bag of salad, taste the leaves before you dress them.
+Next time you buy a bag of green salad, taste the leaves before you dress them.
 You’ll be amazed at the flavor!
 Take a look at this really helpful list from Start Cooking which describes texture and taste of a wide range of greens.